Doctoral Internship in Health Service Psychology

 9. Consultation and interprofessional/interdisciplinary skills

 It is our belief that close, collegial involvement with psychologist role models provides a phase appropriate learning experience for the interns, allowing for enhancement of their professional identity while further developing their skills and competencies as practitioners.
 The multidisciplinary environment of Counseling & Psychological Services also provides a diversity of professional involvement and interaction reflective of most post-internship employment settings.
 In addition to psychologists, interns have routine contact with training staff with expertise in social work, mental health counseling, art therapy, and addictions treatment.
-Interns also have the opportunity to work closely with Psychiatry and other medical staff at University Health Services.
+Interns also have the opportunity to work closely with medical staff at University Health Services.
 The internship year is clearly a time of transition, when interns must bridge and integrate the science of their academic training with the practice necessitated by their developing role as professional psychologists.
-It is the program’s philosophy that mentoring provides our interns an opportunity to internalize and consolidate that professional role, and makes the transition from graduate student seem both possible and worthwhile.
+It is the program’s philosophy that mentoring provides our interns an opportunity to internalize and consolidate that professional role and makes the transition from graduate student seem both possible and worthwhile.

 Developmental considerations are foremost in our training approach.
 We recognize the need and necessity for our interns to apply, in an intensive manner, the science of psychology they have learned in their graduate programs and further develop competencies in assessment, diagnosis, intervention and consultation.
 We strive to provide a supportive environment that allows interns to take on increasing levels of responsibility over the course of the internship, thereby building their confidence along with their competence.
 As part of this process, interns have the opportunity to observe and collaborate with senior clinicians in a variety of activities ranging from individual and group therapy to consultation and outreach.
 As the interns and their supervisors become comfortable with the intern’s skill level, supervisors function more as available and consultative mentors.

 The Center views interns as professional colleagues and vital staff members whose contributions are encouraged and valued.
 The individual intern’s areas of strength and interest are incorporated into the yearlong experience.
 Through supervision and training, we assist the intern in identifying areas requiring further growth, while exposing them to a broad range of theoretical orientations and specialized expertise of the staff that will enhance their professional development.
-Interns are thereby afforded the opportunity to pursue somewhat individualized training experiences based on their experiences, interests and goals.
+Interns are thereby afforded the opportunity to pursue somewhat individualized training experiences based on their experiences, interests, and goals.

 The internship is a vital component of Counseling & Psychological Services and, as such, the aims of intern training are necessarily intertwined with the service goals of Counseling & Psychological Services.
-Thus the provision of high quality, informed and ethical treatment to a large and diverse student population is of paramount importance.
-Recognizing the educational mission of the Florida State University, it is also important for the internship to support this mission through the training of interns, engagement in scientific inquiry and outreach and consultation to the greater university community.
+Thus, the provision of high quality, informed and ethical treatment to a large and diverse student population is of paramount importance.
+Recognizing the educational mission of Florida State University, it is also important for the internship to support this mission through the training of interns, engagement in scientific inquiry, and outreach and consultation to the greater university community.
 Permeating the program, through formal training, procedure and example, is an interest in and respect for diversity in all its forms.

 The overall goal of the Doctoral Internship is to prepare Counseling and Clinical Psychology Interns to function ethically, competently and independently as Health Service Psychologists.
 The training is generalist in nature, aimed at expanding the intern’s experience and awareness of self and other, while refining skills necessary to practice psychology effectively.
 The internship attempts to foster personal growth and self-confidence, along with a sense of professional identity.